Wolfowitz Doctrine: Russian threat

 We continue to recognize that collectively the conventional forces of the states formerly comprising the Soviet Union retain the most military potential in all of Eurasia; and we do not dismiss the risks to stability in Europe from a nationalist backlash in Russia or efforts to reincorporate into Russia the newly independent republics of Ukraine, Belarus, and possibly others...
 We must, however, be mindful that democratic change in Russia is not irreversible, and that despite its current travails, Russia will remain the strongest military power in Eurasia and the only power in the world with the capability of destroying the United States.

 This was removed from the April 16 release in favor of a more diplomatic approach:

 The U.S. has a significant stake in promoting democratic consolidation and peaceful relations between Russia, Ukraine and the other republics of the former Soviet Union.

+In sub-chapter 2 (Increasing Regional Challenges), the leaked parts of the original draft, which was partly redacted in the declassified version, addressed the possibility that other “potential nations or coalitions” could emerge as strategic risks in the post-Soviet environment.
+In the portions that were leaked to the press, this analysis was reframed more explicitly to emphasize preventing the emergence of any future competitor capable of challenging U.S. predominance.

+In the leaked and later blackened introduction to chapter C (Regional Threats and Risks), the risks are more precisely attributed to regions, Europe, East Asia, Middle East, Southwest Asia, and the countries of the former Sovjet Union, furthermore Latin America, Oceania, and Sub-Saharan Africa, where the US has "important interests at stake".

+The following sub-chapters focus on different areas, first of all the former Soviet Union (sub-chapter 1).
+The first large paragraph was leaked and later blackened.
+The best means of assuring that no hostile power is able to consolidate control over the resources within the former Soviet Union is to support its successor states (especially Russia and Ukraine) in their efforts to become peaceful democracies with market-based economies.
+A democratic partnership with Russia and the other republics would be the best possible outcome for the United States.
+At the same time, we must also hedge against the possibility that democracy will fail, with the potential that an authoritarian regime bent on regenerating aggressive military power could emerge in Russia, or that similiar[sic] regimes in other successor republics could lead to spreading conflict within the former U.S.S.R. or Eastern Europe. (...)